 Repeat – Try another spark plug to eliminate a faulty plug; failing to test with a second plug means you could condemn the armature in error.

-If you have spark, your armature is good, and it’s likely you have an over-fueling carburetor issue (see below) usually caused by a faulty auto choke system.
+If you have spark, your armature is good, and it’s likely you have an over-fueling carburetor issue (see below), usually caused by a faulty auto choke system.
 A replacement carburetor will likely fix the issue but first, check for binding auto choke controls.
-I’ve covered choke testing and carburetor replacing on this page; it contains several videos – “Choke testing”.
+I’ve covered choke testing and carburetor replacement on this page; it contains several videos – “Choke testing”.

 Replacing Mower Armature